charmoniumQ/sams-cookiecutter-pypackage/README.md

 - (Optional) [Nix] for package management: If you need system-level dependencies (e.g. C libraries, Python versions), Nix can install these for you.
 If you already have a system that works, you can safely ignore `flake.nix`.
 If you use this, it guarantees you have the exact same development environment as CI and other developers.
+Even if you already have a satisfactory system python, consider using Nix because it builds multiple isolated Pythons for use with Tox.

 - [Contributor Covenant] as the Code of Conduct.
 If you are philosophically opposed to codes of conduct, just remove it in the generated repo.